nadialefebvre/project-meaningless-quiz/README.md

 # Project Meaningless Quiz

-Weekly project for Technigo's bootcamp, week 13: build a quiz
+Weekly project for Technigo's bootcamp, week 13: build a quiz (April 2022)

+## Tech stack

+- JavaScript
+- React
+- Redux
+- HTML
+- CSS
+- Styled components

+## The problem

 This week's project was a group project where we had to build a multiple choice quiz using Redux.

-## The problem

 We set up the structure and the needed components in a Jamboard first.
 We aimed for styled components to practice them more.